 This exquisite temple was founded in 1605 by Kita-no-Mandokoro in memory of her late husband, Toyotomi Hideyoshi.
 The extensive grounds include gardens designed by the famed landscape architect Kobori Enshū, and teahouses designed by the renowned master of the tea ceremony, Sen no Rikyū.
 The ticket also allows entry to the small Sho museum across the road from the entrance to Kōdai-ji.

-The temple holds three annual special night-time illuminations, when the gardens are lit by multicoloured spotlights.
+You can purchase a combination ticket for entrance to the lovely Entoku-in temple across the road, too (¥900).
+Kōdai-ji holds three annual special night-time illuminations, when the gardens are lit by multicoloured spotlights.
 The illuminations are held from mid-March to early May, 1 to 18 August, and late October to early December.